Paanch 5 Wrongs Make A Right: Overview

-She also manages to defeat Gauri in a race championship at College.
-Things begin to heat up as the gang tries numerous ways to kill Roshni.
-But eventually Roshni becomes victorious by foiling their plans and punishing them.
-Roshni is in love with Gauti, who also pretends to be in love with her.
+She also managed to defeat Gauri in a race championship at College.
+Things began to heat up as the gang tried numerous ways to kill Roshni.
+But eventually Roshni became victorious by foiling their plans and punishing them.
+Roshni has fallen in love with Gauti, who pretended to be in love with her.
 He was also supposed to be in love with his elder sister Neha too.
-Roshni reaches a point where everyone betrays her.
-Gauti shoots Nihal and frames Roshni falsely.
-Shivani testifies against her.
-It is also known that Gauti is a step brother of Gauri and hates her.
+Roshni reached a point where everyone betrayed her.
+Gauti killed Nihal by shooting and framed Roshni falsely for her death.
+Shivani testified against her.
+It came out that Gauti was a step brother of Gauri and hates her.
 In a turn of events, Gauti starts blackmailing Gauri.
 Seeing no way out, Gauri strikes a deal with Nikhil to get Roshni out from prison if only he could foil Gauti's plans.

-Roshni learns of Gauti's misdeeds.
-Also she learns that Gauti was the murderer of her elder sister Neha, Gauti is actually a womanizer who plays safe initially to use his charm.
-Neha never showed interest in Gauti for which he forces upon her, When Neha slaps him, he throws her off the terrace.
-Gauri tries to kill Roshni again.
-But Roshni survives and schemes to trap Gauri and her gang.
+Roshni knew about Gauti's misdeeds.
+Also she learned that Gauti was the real murderer of her elder sister Neha.
+Gauti was actually a womanizer who plays safe initially and uses this to charm ladies.
+Neha never showed interest in Gauti.
+Gauti forced himself upon her, and Neha slapped him.
+He responded by throwing Neha off the terrace.
+Gauri tried to kill Roshni again.
+But Roshni survived and schemes to trap Gauri and her gang.
 The gang is captured after being drugged.
 Roshni and Nikhil sets up a chamber in Regents College full of traps.
-Roshni forces each member of the gang to confess their crimes.
-It is then revealed, that the actual murderers of Neha wasn't Gauti alone but 'Paanch'themselves.
-Everyone is arrested except Gauri and Gauti who tries to knock each other off in order to survive and falls off the cliff.
-It was revealed that one of them died at the spot.
-Roshni returns home and offers love and condolence to Neha.
-It is suggested that Roshni sets off to US to become a scientist.
+Roshni forced each member of the gang to confess their crimes.
+It is then revealed, that the actual murderers of Neha wasn't Gauti alone but 'Paanch' themselves.
+Everyone is arrested except Gauri and Gauti who tried to knock each other off in order to survive and fell off the cliff.
+One of them died at the spot.
+Roshni returned home and finally offered love, peace, and condolence to Neha.
+After that, Roshni went off to US to become a scientist.